mozilla/dennis/docs/linting.rst

 **What's a warning?**

+Warnings indicate the translated string is either outdated or a poor translation, but the string is fine in the sense that it won't kick up an error in production.

-It's an issue that probably indicates the translated string is problematic, but it won't cause production code to die.
-For example, when the original string has a Python variable the translated string doesn't have.
+For example, say the original string has a variable, but the translated string doesn't use that variable.

 That's not great and probably means the translated string needs to be updated, but it won't throw an error in production.

 **List of warnings**